-- Athletic Training: Commission on Accreditation of Athletic Training Education (CAATE)
+- The Anderson University Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 - Business: Association of Collegiate Business Schools and Programs